Getting Help / Advising

 For issues related to internships or finding a job that the faculty can’t answer, all computing students should visit the website or office of the Center for Engineering Career Development in Thornton Hall A-wing.
 They work with both SEAS and BACS students.

-Help with College Non-CS Requirements
+Help with Non-CS (e.g. General Education) Requirements

-Any questions that’s NOT related to CS requirements, students should ask their association dean.
+BACS majors: Any questions that’s NOT related to CS requirements, students should ask their association dean.
 (This is like a 2nd advisor for College students who handles issues not related to their major subject such as College foundation requirements, etc.)

 Help with Getting into a Course